Volunteers

 We’re always looking for more helpers!

 Helping young people learn to code is hugely rewarding.
 If you can offer your time for two hours on a Wednesday evening, we’d love to hear from you!
-Prewired sessions take place weekly on Wednesdays from 5.30 pm to 7.30 pm at CodeBase, 37A Castle St, Edinburgh, EH3 9DZ.
-We run them pretty much throughout the year, with some breaks during Christmas and Easter.
-We also hold an annual Summer Hack — a one-week team-based hackathon.
+Prewired sessions take place weekly on Wednesdays from 5.30 pm to 7.30 pm at CodeBase, 37a Castle St, Edinburgh, EH3 9DZ.
+We run them pretty much throughout the year, with a break during Christmas.
+We also hold an annual Make-a-Thon — a weekend team-based hackathon.

 Please drop us an email before showing up, so we know who to expect — hello [at] prewired [dot] org.